Did Rob Reiner’s Son Nick Kill Him & Michele? Updates on Homicide Case

 Did Nick Reiner Kill Rob & Michele?

-Yes, according to People, Nick killed Rob and Michele, though police have not confirmed this information.
-He is being questioned by LAPD detective as of now.
+Yes, according to source who told People, Nick allegedly killed Rob and Michele, though he has yet to go to trial.

 TMZ reported on December 15 that Rob and Michele’s throats had been slit after a possible argument.
 Per the outlet, one of Rob’s daughters discovered the spouses and informed police that Nick “should be a suspect” because he’s “dangerous.”